uniVocity/univocity-api/README.md

        engine.setVariable("account", myAccountObject);
        entityMapping.value().copy("{getAccountBalance($account)}").to("balance");

-		//Configures how data mapped from `source_entity` to `destination_entity` should be persisted, if at all. entityMapping.persistence()
+		//Configures how data mapped from `source_entity` to
+		//`destination_entity` should be persisted, if at all. entityMapping.persistence()
-				.usingMetadata()  //Generate metadata to enable features such as auto-detection of data modifications.
+				.usingMetadata()  //Generate metadata to enable features such as data change detection.
-				.deleteDisabled() //Do not remove any existing records .updateModified() //Records mapped in a previous cycle will only be overridden if the associated record has been modified in the source.
+				.deleteDisabled() //Do not remove any existing records .updateModified() //Update destination records if the counterpart in the source has been changed.
-				.insertNewRows(); //Inserts new rows identified in the source entity
+				.insertNewRows(); //Insert new rows identified in the source entity

 		//Executes a data mapping cycle
 		engine.executeCycle();